ObsidiaHQ/xnap/packages/snap/docs.md

 # Xnap RPC API Documentation

 Xnap provides several RPC methods that websites can use to interact with the Nano network through MetaMask.
-All methods are accessible through the `wallet_invokeSnap` MetaMask method.
+All methods are accessible through the `wallet_invokeSnap` MetaMask method and return a JSON object.

 ## Methods